 District of Columbia Militia commander Major General John Peter Van Ness

 "By God, they would not come here with such a fleet without meaning to strike somewhere, but they certainly will not come here; what the devil will they do here? ...
 No, no!
 Baltimore is the place, sir; that is of so much more consequence."

 Secretary of War John Armstrong to the D.C.
 Militia's commander, Maj.
 Gen. John Peter Van Ness.

 The Battle of Bladensburg was a rout.
 U.S. forces numbering 5,000 militiamen and 500 regular U.S. troops were defeated by the 4,500 British force commanded by Robert Ross.
 A Royal Marine unit used Congreve rockets—32-pounders tipped by explosive warheads with a range of up to 3,000 yards—to create havoc among the U.S. troops.
+These weapons were fairly inaccurate and created more psychological than physical damage.
 As soon as defeat became apparent Madison told his servant James Smith to head to the White House and tell the first lady to take flight, as a British march on the capital was now likely.
 Smith arrived at the President's House at 3:00 p.m. and delivered the message.

 An exhausted Madison, accompanied by Brigadier General John Mason and Attorney General Rush, returned to the President's House about 4:00 p.m. to find that the first lady had left.
 Despondent and shaken by the ease of the British victory at Bladensburg, Madison declined offers of food and had only a glass of wine before beginning a flight to avoid capture.
 The way was now clear for the British to enter the nation's capital.